rubygems/rfcs/text/0000-ownership-transfer.md

 |  owner_notifier  | boolean  |    notifier for add/remove gem owner     |
 |     added_by     | integer  |      user who added this ownership       |

-Above changes will be required to implement notification events with confirmation to add new owner.
-Existing column of `token` will be used to store the generated confirmation token and `token_expires_at` to store the expiry.
+The above changes will be required to implement notification events with confirmation to add a new owner.
+The existing column of `token` will be used to store the generated confirmation token and `token_expires_at` to store the expiry.
-If the owner clicks on confirmation link and `token_expires_at > Time.zone.now`, state should change to confirmed.
+If the owner clicks on the confirmation link and `token_expires_at > Time.zone.now`, state should change to confirmed.
 The link will have to be recreated if it is expired.

-Default scope will be added to show only confirmed gem owners.
+A default scope will be added to show only confirmed gem owners.

 `push_notifier` column will be used to store email preference for gem push `owner_notifier` column will be used to store email preference for owner addition or remove.